rouge9/expertly-test/README.md

 - **Live Matches**: Real-time football match updates and scores is only available on the paid plan.
 To simulate real-time updates, the / (root) page periodically (20seconds) refreshes the data, even though there are no actual changes.

+- **The League Filter**: The sports league Filter on the header doesn't have an icon becuase the TheSportsDB /all_leagues.php API doesn't provide an icon. and it only response soccor leagues.

 ---